tianpeiyang/tianpeiyang.github.io/_pages/about.md

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

-`I am looking for master students and research assistants starting in Fall 2026 (PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
+`I am looking for research assistants (master/PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
 If you are interested and have good programming skills and a reinforcement learning background, please email me your CV, transcripts, and future research proposal.`

 Recent News
 ======